VSCodeVim/Vim/README.md

 #### `"vim.statusBarColorControl"`
 * Control status bar color based on current mode
 * Type: Boolean (Default: `false`)
+* Notes: Experimental feature, currently due to VSCode API limitations, this function MUST modify settings.json in the workspace.
+This causes a slight amount of latency and a constant changing diff in your working directory.
+[Issue #1565](https://github.com/VSCodeVim/Vim/issues/1565)

 Once this is set, you need to set `"vim.statusBarColors"` as well with these exact strings for modenames.
 The colors can be adjusted to suit the user.